ktusznio/ruby-style-guide/README.md

     # good
     do_something if some_condition

+    # bad (complex expression)
+    user.haves.available_only.first.pending! if update_have

-    # another good option
+    # good
-    some_condition and do_something
+    if update_have
+      have = user.haves.available_only.first
+      have.pending
+    end
     ```

 * Favor `unless` over `if` for negative conditions (or control